-The place has a population of Seventy three thousand one hundred and eighty three people.
-The male population is thirty six thousand four hundred and eleven people and the female population is thirty six thousand seven hundred and seventy two people.
-There are moreover eighteen thousand nine hundred and eleven households in the town.
+The place has a population of seventy-three thousand one hundred and eighty-three people.
+The male population is thirty-six thousand four hundred and eleven people and the female population is thirty six thousand seven hundred and seventy-two people.
+There are, moreover, eighteen thousand nine hundred and eleven households in the town.

-Palkova is a traditional sweet that is being manufactured in this place, and this sweet makes this place famous among the Tamils.
+Palkova is a traditional sweet that is being manufactured in this place, and this sweet makes this place famous amongst the Tamils.
 The sweet is made of milk and sugar, and it tastes absolutely delicious.

-The Sathuragiri hills are also located near this place where you can find the abode of Lord Siddhar as well.
-The image of Natarajar which is six feet long is found in the Madavar Vilagam Vaidhyanathar temple.
+The Sathuragiri Hills are also located near this place where you can find the abode of Lord Siddhar as well.
+The image of Natarajar, which is six feet long, is found in the Madavar Vilagam Vaidhyanathar Temple.
 This temple also has an ancient history of its own.

-History of the Place
+History Of The Place

 Queen Malli was the ruler of this temple town of Srivilliputhur many centuries ago.
-Villi and Kandan were the two sons of the Queen.
+Villi and Kandan were the two sons of the queen.
 Kandan was killed by a tiger while both of them were hunting in the forest.
-Villi got the narration from God about what had happened to his brother while he was sleeping in the forest.
-Due to this divine order Villi founded a city in the midst of the forest, and this city was absolutely beautiful.
+Villi got the narration from god about what had happened to his brother while he was sleeping in the forest.
+Due to this divine order, Villi founded a city in the midst of the forest, and this city was absolutely beautiful.

 The city was originally known as Villiputhur, but due to the birth of the Divine Lord Sri Andal, the city came to be known as Srivilliputhur.
-In Thamizh, it is known as Thiruvilliputhur.
+In Tamil, it is known as Thiruvilliputhur.
 The town is being referred in many religious Tamil texts, and there were many saints who have used the name of this city as reference in their literary work.

-The best Season in the town of Srivilliputhur is definitely the spring.
+The best season in the town of Srivilliputhur is definitely the spring.

-How to reach Srivilliputhur
+How To Reach Srivilliputhur

 The place is connected to other major cities by rail and road.
 Madurai is the nearest airport to Srivilliputhur.